Regulations for DUI Checkpoints in California

 - Drivers should not be detained longer than necessary

-- Vehicles must be stopped by a neutral predetermined strategy, such as stopping
+- Vehicles must be stopped by a neutral predetermined strategy, such as stopping every fourth car

 - Publicly advertise the checkpoint in advanced